kartikeya-datta/TV-Series-Analysis-System/README.md

 ## Theme Analysis Process in the jupyter notebook:

 * **Model Loading and Setup:**
     * The "facebook/bart-large-mnli" model was loaded for zero-shot classification, configured for PyTorch and to run on a GPU if available.
+(I have used google colab for GPU powered tasks😄)
     * A list of themes (`theme_list`) was defined for the classification task.
     * A test classification was performed on a sample sentence to ensure the model was working.
 * **Subtitle Data Processing:**